SEAI board

 Barry McMullin

-Barry is a Full Professor in the Faculty of Engineering and Computing at Dublin City University.
+Barry is an Emeritus Professor of the Faculty of Engineering and Computing at Dublin City University.
 He has worked and published across a wide variety of fields, with a special focus on the interdisciplinary application of complex systems science.
-He has recently led research projects investigating the potential role of negative emissions technologies in Ireland, the application of multi-gas greenhouse gas budgets in national climate action scenarios, and the use of open access software and datasets in developing deep decarbonisation scenarios for the Irish energy system.
-He has held various senior roles in DCU including serving as Faculty Executive Dean, and as a member of DCU’s Academic Council, Senior Management Group, and University Executive Committee.
-He is a member of the Engineers Ireland Energy, Environment and Climate Action Division, serving as Division Committee Chair for 2021-2023.
+In recent years, he led research projects investigating the potential role of negative emissions technologies in Ireland, the application of multi-gas greenhouse gas budgets in national climate action scenarios, and the use of open access software and datasets in developing deep decarbonisation scenarios for the Irish energy system.
+He held various senior roles in DCU including serving as Faculty Executive Dean, and as a member of DCU’s Academic Council, Senior Management Group, and University Executive Committee.
+He is a current member of the Council of Engineers Ireland, and of the An Taisce Climate Change Committee.

 Ciarán Hayes